514: No Such Thing As A Computer Tower

 Annoying if you're a surfer.
 Don't surf in a mangrove.

 You'll see a brilliant wave coming at you.
-It will have disappeared by the time you're going to be.
+It will have disappeared by the time you're done.

 Yeah.
 But the other nice thing they do is they store huge amounts of carbon because they build up these big peat deposits beneath them.